The Association of Surgeons in Training (ASiT) is a registered charity with the main objective to promote the highest standards in surgical training.

 ASiT represents the views of its membership through representation on the councils of the Surgical Royal Colleges, ISCP, JCST, and numerous other working parties and committees.
 Unlike many other junior doctor trainee groups, ASiT remains independent of the Surgical Royal Colleges and other professional medical organisations, and is run by trainees, for trainees.

 The website for this group is www.asit.org.
-Applications for online membership is possible for everyone with a surgical inclination, whether medical student, foundation year doctor, FTSTA, Staff Grade, STR or SpR.
-There are several benefits from ASIT that make being a member very worthwhile indeed.
+Application for online membership is possible for everyone with a surgical inclination, whether medical student, foundation year doctor, FTSTA, Staff Grade, STR or SpR.